Wolvercote Cemetery

 Wolvercote Cemetery is a cemetery in the parish of Wolvercote and district of Cutteslowe in Oxford, England.
 Its main entrance is on Banbury Road and it has a side entrance in Five Mile Drive.
 It has a funeral chapel, public toilets and a small amount of car parking.
 It was awarded plaques as a category winner of 'Cemetery of the Year' in 1999 and 2001.

 The cemetery was opened in 1889 and now contains more than 15,000 burials.
 Along with the other Oxford public cemeteries it was expected to be full before 2021.

 Sections

-The cemetery has a number of sections for individual religions or ethnicities, including Baháʼí, Muslim, Jewish (first section dedicated 1894; extension 2000), Greek Orthodox, Russian Orthodox, Serbian Orthodox, Polish Roman Catholic and other Roman Catholic (the section in which the Tolkiens are buried) and Quakers.
+The cemetery has a number of sections for individual religions or ethnicities, including Baháʼí, Muslim, Jewish (first section dedicated 1894; extension 2000), Greek Orthodox, Russian Orthodox, Serbian Orthodox, Polish Roman Catholic, other Roman Catholic (the section in which the Tolkiens are buried) and Quakers.

 There is an area for the burial of cremated remains, one for green burials and another for the burial of stillborns and infants.

-Notable internments
+Notable interments

 Many notable people are buried in Wolvercote Cemetery, including many former academics of the University of Oxford.